danilos1/mobile-development-labs/README.md

   - and lab12 one
 - lab2 - the labwork, in which there was demonstrated drawing two charts: a line chart for showing function (y = log(x)) and a pie chart, which consist of the following pieces: 10%,20%,25%,5% and 40%.
+- lab3 - in this labwork, there was parsed an array of movies in JSON format and therefore converted to table-view.
 - ...

 ## Labwork 1.1 & Labwork 1.2